top of page

 11082015_HeadOfTheLake_JS_042.jpg

-The Head of the Lake was first raced in 1979 when a small group of scullers at Lake Washington Rowing Club agreed to race each other at the end of the season.
-The fall race would help the athletes gauge their progress in their training regimen.
-The University of Washington also competed that year to give their collegians a chance to also do some fall racing.
-From this humble beginning, the Head of the Lake regatta was created and quickly became an annual local event.
+Head of the Lake began in 1979 when a small group of Lake Washington Rowing Club scullers raced each other at the end of the season, joined by University of Washington athletes seeking fall competition.
+From these humble beginnings, the regatta became an annual tradition.

 bottom of page